accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Revenant-Wildcard_Alt_Alt.md

 author: Douwe.1746
 editor: berdandy
 title: Accessibility Contest - Revenant Wildcard
-tags: Revenant LOL
+tags: revenant herald hsac
-spec: revenant
+spec: herald
 ---

 Farming mobs from the Halloween Labyrinth and similair events are always a bit stressfull and intense for me, while it should be relaxing.
 So I figured out a way to maximize loot while minimizing stress